Skip to main content

 For returning diners weighing whether Rado is the right call for a specific meal, the framing is direct: if you want contemporary cuisine with Michelin-level kitchen consistency at a price that works for a weeknight, Rado is the right call over the city's €€€€ options.
 If the priority is maximum technical ambition and a tasting menu format, NOA Chef's Hall or 180° by Matthias Diether will push further, but the price gap is significant.
 Rado's case is that you don't have to make that trade-off every time.

 Beyond Tallinn, diners who find Rado's approach interesting and want to test contemporary cooking in different contexts can explore Jungsik in Seoul or César in New York City for reference points on what the contemporary format looks like at higher price tiers.
-Closer to home, Mere 38 in Võsu is worth considering if you're travelling outside the capital.
+Closer to home, Mere 38 in Võsu works if you're travelling outside the capital.
 For a broader view of what Tallinn's food scene offers, the Pearl Tallinn restaurants guide covers the full range across price points and formats.

 Practical Considerations for Your Next Visit